Ready, Set, Meditate!

 Apps and Podcasts

-I don’t have much personal experience with podcasts, but I recommend reading this article about the best meditation podcasts.
+As for podcasts, I recommend reading this article about the best meditation podcasts.
 Many of them are by teachers mentioned here.

 Books and Other Resources